garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

       date:2013-09-19 21:31:47	X-Track:df5271ece2304b12a2c59ff494806397	level:ERROR	message:[e.xx.fw.9001] Test example exception

- | As shown in this example, if there is no problem in continuing the execution, and if monitoring log is being monitored through application monitoring, it should be set to a level such that it will not get monitored at log output level or defined such that it does not get monitored from the log content (log message).
+As shown in following example, if there is no problem in continuing the execution, and if monitoring log is being monitored through application monitoring, it should be set to a level such that it will not get monitored at log output level or defined such that it does not get monitored from the log content (log message).

  .. code-block:: java